MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

   ```powershell
 get-help get-vm
 ```
-Which will produce information about how to structure the command, required and optional parameters and aliases:
+ This shows you how to structure the command, what the required and optional parameters are and the aliases you can use.

 ![](media\get_help.png)